 Woman at a computer working

-Applied Mathematics Concentration
+Pure & Applied Mathematics Track

 This track is designed to offer students a solid background in applied mathematics, prepare them for employment in government agencies such as communications, national security, and computer-related fields or industry such as engineering or computational types of work.